Rainbow Place

 No analysis available

-The public remarks directly support VA financing eligibility.
-Multiple listings reference VA assumption eligibility and one explicitly says the complex is VA approved.
+The remarks directly support VA financing eligibility through repeated VA assumption statements and an explicit VA-approved complex reference.
+This is strong, repeated evidence that the building is VA approved.

-The remarks directly and clearly confirm full building insurance coverage.
-The wording is explicit enough to support a high-confidence true value.
+The remarks directly confirm full building insurance coverage.
+The explicit statement supports a high-confidence true value, despite the remarks not specifically using the phrase "walls-in coverage."

 No analysis available